sentry-demos/tracing/README.md

 - Meet with Data Engineering to add additional endpoints/microservices/examples
 - Meet with Google Kubernetes Engine maintainers for running everything there. sentry-kubernetes too
 - Sentlog/Other/SuperDemo
+- rm the favicon/uneeded stuff from react app's index.html as this cause warnings/errors in console

 ## Setup
 #### Versions